RelativityMC/VMP-fabric/README.md

 ## How VMP achieves its performance improvements?

+*This list may contain features currently unreleased and only found in development builds*

 **Server-side game logic performance improvements:**
 - Uses area maps to optimize nearby packet sending and player lookups
 - Uses cache to optimize entity trackers, fluid state lookups and ingredient matching
 - Optimizes entity iteration for collisions
 - Optimizes ticket propagator using MCUtil from the Paper project (patch licensed under MIT)
+- Makes initial chunk loading async on player login

 **Client-side game logic performance improvements:**
 - Makes time source to use built-in Java time source instead of GLFW via JNI calls